Refuge and Asylum - a background

 Refugees in the world today

-By the end of 2015, the UNHCR (the UN refugee agency) had registered 65.3 million individuals who were forcibly displaced worldwide as a result of persecution, conflict, generalised violence, or human rights violations.
-Of these, some 21.3 million people were refugees, 40.8 million internally displaced persons, and 3.2 million asylum seekers.
+By the end of 2019, the UNHCR (the UN refugee agency) had registered 79.5 million individuals who were forcibly displaced worldwide as a result of persecution, conflict, generalised violence, or human rights violations.
+Of these, some 26 million people were refugees, 45.7 million internally displaced persons, and 4.2 million asylum seekers.
+3.6 million people were also included under a new category, ‘Venezuelan’s displaced abroad’.

-Syrian, Afghanistan and Somalia have been the top three major source countries of refugees since 2013.
-Syria’s destructive civil war has, to date, produced over 4.9 million refugees, principally living in surrounding countries.
-2.7 million Syrians live in neighbouring Turkey, now host to the largest number of refugees in the world.
-A further 1 million Syrian refugees live in Lebanon, where they make up a fifth of the population.
+Years of ongoing, destructive civil war have left Syria as the world’s largest refugee producing country.
+In 2019, there were 6.6 million Syrian refugees globally, with the majority living in surrounding countries.
+More than 3.5 million Syrians live in neighbouring Turkey, host to the largest number of refugees in the world since 2014.
+Over 900,000 Syrian refugees also live in Lebanon, where they make up a seventh of the population.

-Afghanistan is the second highest refugee producing country in the world today.
-Around 2.7 million Afghans live outside the country due to constant conflict spanning the last forty years.
-More than 1.6 million Afghan refugees reside in neighbouring Pakistan, which hosts the second largest number of refugees worldwide.
+Continuous conflict spanning the last forty years has left around 2.7 million Afghans living outside the country.
+More than 1.4 million Afghan refugees reside in neighbouring Pakistan, which hosts the third largest number of refugees worldwide.

 Britain and refugees

-Last year the UK received 38,878 asylum applications, a 24% increase on the previous year.
-Despite this increase, asylum applications in the UK were still far behind many of its European neighbours.
-Germany and Hungary’s asylum applications collectively accounted for over half of all asylum applications made in the EU.
-Sweden, France, Italy, Austria, Belgium, the Netherlands and Switzerland all also received more asylum seekers than the UK did last year.
+In 2019, the UK received 35,566 asylum applications, a 21% increase from the previous year.
+Despite an overall annual increase in asylum applications across the EU in 2019, applications in the UK were still far behind many of its European neighbours.
+Germany (142,400) and France’s (119,000) asylum applications collectively accounted for over a third of all first-time asylum applications made in the EU27 in 2019 (42.9%).
+Spain (115,000) and Greece (74,900) both also received more first-time asylum applications than the UK did in 2019.

 Asylum in the UK

-Last year 34 percent of initial asylum decisions were grants of refugee status, with a further five percent positive judgements offering other forms of protection.
-61 percent of decisions made last year were refusals.
+In the same period, 47 percent of overall decisions made were refusals (down from 65% in 2018).
 Many asylum seekers who are refused protection by the Home Office go on to appeal the decision in the courts.
-In 2015, 35 percent of refusals taken to appeal were overturned.
+Between 2012 and 2016, 40 percent of refusals taken to appeal were overturned (rising to 44% in the year ending December 2019).

 Asylum seekers have extremely limited employment rights in the UK.
 If their asylum claim has not been concluded after twelve months, they are able to apply for jobs on the Occupation Shortage List.
 The specific nature of jobs on this list excludes the vast majority of asylum seekers from any form of work.

-Unable to work, asylum seekers, regardless of age, receive £5.28 per-day in support.
+Unable to work, asylum seekers, regardless of age, receive £5.66 per-day in support.
 This must cover food, toiletries, clothing, transport and other necessities.
+This support has only increased by £2.68 a week since 2011, and is lower than the rate provided fourteen years ago.
 Housing is provided for through privately rented accommodation on a no-choice basis, often using properties that the councils do not want.

 Asylum seekers who have been refused asylum but have not or are unable to be returned to their country of origin do not receive monetary support.
 They receive temporary accommodation, also on a no-choice basis, and an Azure card pre-loaded with £35.39 a week (for single asylum seekers).
 There are restrictions on what can be purchased with the card and it is only accepted in certain shops.
 Read more about the Azure card and its impact on individuals here.